sneakysneak/docs/pages/embedding/install-a-connector.md

 tags: [embedding]
 ---

 This article will guide you through installing a connector into an account.
-You must have already have an access token to
+You must already have an [Account Access Token](obtain-account-authorization-token).
-an account.

 1. [Getting the connector ID](#1)
 2. [Installing the connector](#2)